-Ganesha’s another favorite food is the Modak.
+Ganesha’s other favorite food is the Modak.
 Steamed Rice dumplings with a sweet coconut & jaggery filling.
 Yum!

 10. Easy Crafts for Ganesh Chaturthi

 Crafts are a great way for kids to explore and have fun and also use their time in doing quality activities.
 Craft time can be utilized to tell the tales of Lord Ganesha!

 One of my favorite craft activity is the one in which I do not have to run to the store to get supplies!